Easy Approach to Requirements Syntax and the segue to Behavior Driven Development

 While

-<in a specific state>
+<in a specific state>, the<system name>shall<system response>

 Unwanted behaviors